RSS

 The then head of the cloud business said that Oracle lost a large client - the Dutch bank Rabobank - only because of the terrible interface.

-Representing Union Asset Management, lawyers argue that Oracle should have disclosed its methodology called ABC in accordance with strict financial reporting rules for ASC 605-25.
-In addition, it is reported that Oracle management earned on the sale of shares at inflated prices, which were established due to misinformation of investors about the performance of the cloud business.
+Representing Union Asset Management, lawyers argue that Oracle should have disclosed its methodology, called ABC, under strict ASC 605-25 financial reporting rules.
+In addition, it is reported that Oracle management earned on the sale of shares at inflated prices, which were established due to investor misinformation about the performance of the cloud business.

 The lawsuit was filed in federal district court in California, and this is the third complaint.
-The first two judges rejected, finding the prosecution's evidence insufficient, but he retained the possibility of submitting a new statement when convincing evidence appeared.[3]
+The first two judges rejected, finding the evidence of the prosecution insufficient, but he retained the possibility of filing a new application when convincing evidence appeared.[3]

 Oracle launches new data centers in 5 countries

 In early February 2020, Oracle announced the opening of new cloud data centers in five countries.
-The data centers were earned in Jeddah (Saudi Arabia), Osaka (Japan), Melbourne (Australia), Montreal (Canada) and Amsterdam (Holland).
+Data centers were launched in Jeddah (Saudi Arabia), Osaka (Japan), Melbourne (Australia), Montreal (Canada) and Amsterdam (Holland).

-The company expects that by the end of 2020 its data centers will be in 36 regions, compared to 21 by February 4.
+The company expects that by the end of 2020 its data centers will be located in 36 regions against 21 by February 4.
 In particular, it is planned to launch new data centers in Saudi Arabia and the UAE.

 Oracle announced the opening of new data centers in five countries.
-Data centers earned in Jeddah (Saudi Arabia), Osaka (Japan), Melbourne (Australia), Montreal (Canada) and Amsterdam (Holland)
+Data centers were launched in Jeddah (Saudi Arabia), Osaka (Japan), Melbourne (Australia), Montreal (Canada) and Amsterdam (Holland)

-According to Clay Magouyrk, executive vice president of cloud development at Oracle, the new data privacy rules in the European Union and elsewhere suggest that many companies should store data in the country where they are created, so it is important to offer them a wide selection of locations with data centers.
+According to Clay Magouyrk, executive vice president of development at Oracle's cloud division, the new data privacy rules in the European Union and elsewhere suggest that many companies should store data in the country where it is created, so it is important to offer them a wide range of locations with data centers.

-Oracle strives to ensure that in each country of the company's presence there are at least two "regions" (the geographical area of the location of one or more data centers), one of which is the main and the second - the reserve.
+Oracle aims to have at least two "regions" in each country where the company operates (the geographic area of one or more data centers), one of which is the main and the second is the backup.

-According to SiliconANGLE, Oracle became the first provider of public cloud services with data centers in Saudi Arabia.
+According to edition SiliconANGLE, Oracle, she became the first provider of public cloud services with data centers in Saudi Arabia.
 However, the cloud business of the American company is smaller than that of competitors.
-So, Microsoft has data centers in 56 regions, Amazon Web Services (AWS) facilities cover 22 regions and 66 so-called "accessibility zones."
+For example, Microsoft has data centers in 56 regions, Amazon Web Services (AWS) facilities cover 22 regions and 66 so-called "availability zones."

-According to 2019 Forrester Research analysts, Amazon Web Services and Microsoft are the largest cloud service providers, taking about two-thirds of the global market.
-Oracle share is not specified.
+Amazon Web Services and Microsoft are the largest cloud service providers, accounting for roughly two-thirds of the global market, according to 2019 analysts at Forrester Research.
+Oracle's stake has not been specified.

-Oracle is focused not only on expanding the geography of data center launch, but also on collaborating with other cloud companies to provide a "unique multi-cloud interconnect," said Oracle Director of Product Management Andrew Reichman.
+Oracle is focused not only on expanding the geography of data center launch, but also on working with other cloud companies to provide a "unique multi-cloud interconnect," said Oracle Product Management Director Andrew Reichman.
 In particular, such an agreement is valid between Oracle and Microsoft.[4]

 2019

-In early December 2019, former Oracle cloud project manager Tayo Daramola sued the company, claiming that it sold non-existent or defective products as part of a cloud service intended for universities.
-Daramola, who reported fraud, lost his job and is now trying to sue the American IT giant for compensation.
-More details here.
+In early December 2019, former Oracle cloud project manager Tayo Daramola sued the company, claiming that it sold non-existent or defective products as part of a cloud service designed for universities.
+Daramola, who reported the fraud, lost his job and is now trying to sue the American IT giant for compensation.
+Read more here.

-Recruit about 2,000 employees to expand the cloud business
+Recruitment of about 2 thousand employees to expand the cloud business

-On October 8, 2019, Oracle announced the recruitment of about 2 thousand specialists for its cloud business.
-The new personnel initiative is global in nature and is designed to launch cloud services of an American company in those countries where they were not previously available.
+On October 8, 2019, Oracle announced the recruitment of about 2,000 specialists for its cloud business.
+The new personnel initiative is global in nature and is designed to launch the American company's cloud services in countries where they were not previously available.

 Oracle has created jobs related to business operations, software development, and cloud infrastructure maintenance.